Saric-Group/MembraneReviewTutorials/DNTSimulations/README.md

 Run the simulation by calling the TriLmp.run(args) method with its corresponding arguments.

 ## 2. Equilibrate the membrane from generated configurations
+Once the first stage of our analysis has concluded and we have generated enough configurations, we use those configurations as new starting points.
+Our goal now is to let the system relax in order to measure the equilibrium force that the membrane exerts on the pulling bead, for different bead positions $z = z_i$.
+For each initial configuration, the membrane will reach a certain maximum elongation and exert a certain force on the pulling bead.
+It is these observables that we use to generate the force-elongation profile in OurReviewEtAl., (2024).

+From the computational point of view, the only challenge in this section is to load the (pickled) checkpoints we have created.
+This can be easily done through the `read_checkpoint(args)` function in TriLMP.
+While the basic structure of a TriLMP program (see above) is not explicit anymore, it still holds, and the three stages can be easily recognised.
+Additionally, the LAMMPS commands that we have used for the first part are also recycled here.
+The difference now is that the pulling bead, which before was mobile, remains static.